-- Soft, stretchy white t-shirts -long or short- can also work all year round.
+- Soft, stretchy white t-shirts (long or short) can also work all year round.
 Check out my post how to transition your white clothes into fall to see what I mean.

-- Pair a Winter white, or cream dress with black accessories to ground the white.
+- Pair a Winter white or cream dress with black accessories to anchor the look.